wxie2017/wxie2017.github.io/pages/speech/some_emotional_moments.md

 Good morning.

-Have you ever felt angry with you met some frustrated situation?
-Have you ever felt joyful when you achieved something?
+Have you ever felt angry with you met some frustrating situation?
+Have you ever felt joyful when you achieved something great?

 These are the emotional moments we all have.
-Emotions will affect how we react to things.
+Emotions will affect how we react to things, normally our behavoir will different according to different emotions.

 Recently I have recorded my major emotional reactions to others.
 There were also some emotional moments.

-Let me share with you one of them.
+Let me share with you some of them.

 On the morning of 22nd, March, I read the news about Richard Stallman's reinstatement in Free Software Foundation.
 I was very excited and shared